ESTABLISHED 2006

 • Growing grass is rich in vitamins A and E, which are stored in a horse’s fat tissue and used during winter or when grass is sparse.

-• However, vitamin E completely degrades in hay, especially if it’s not green anymore.
-Horses on hay-heavy or hay-only diets (common for metabolic horses) need a vitamin E supplement.
+• Note: Vit.
+E completely degrades in hay, especially if it’s not green anymore.
+Horses on hay-heavy or hay-only diets (common for metabolic horses) will need a vitamin E supplement.

 Vitamin C

-• No need to supplement this one!
-Unlike humans and guinea pigs, horses produce their own vitamin C in the liver from glucose found in their forage.
+• No need to supplement this one.
+Unlike humans, horses produce their own vit.
+C in the liver from the glucose found in their forage.

 Vitamin D

-• Just like us, horses synthesize vitamin D in their skin from sunlight.
+• Just like us, horses synthesize vit.
+D in their skin from the UV rays in daylight - all the more reason not to rug!
 Hay also contains a vitamin D precursor, so deficiency is rare.

-• Vitamin K, a key partner for vitamin D, is produced by the microbiome and also has precursors in hay.
+• Vit K, a key partner for vitamin D, is produced by the microbiome and also has precursors in hay.

-• If gut health is compromised (think dysbiosis, diarrhea, or colic), P5P production suffers, leading to toxin buildup in the bloodstream - a domino effect linked to metabolic issues like Cryptopyrroluria (KPU).
+• If gut health is compromised (think dysbiosis, diarrhea, or colic), P5P production suffers, leading to toxin buildup in the bloodstream - a domino effect linked to KPU.

 The feedbowl

-Here’s where it often goes wrong.
-You can’t balance a horse’s body by adding high-quality nutrition into a feedbowl full of donuts (a.k.a. junk).
+So here we are - the feedbowl - and here’s where it often goes wrong.
+You simply can’t balance your horse’s body by adding high-quality nutrition into a feedbowl full of bulk-filler junk.

-See the next part in this section, The Feedbowl - what's really in those feedbags? for the spin behind the spin, and a list of many of those bad ingredients in our feedbags that we should be avoiding.
+See the next part in this section, The Feedbowl - what's really in those feedbags? for the spin behind the spin, and a list of many of those cheap, unwelcome, pro-inflammatory ingredients in our feedbags that we should be avoiding.

 Feeding our horses healthy - main page The Feedbowl - what's really in those feedbags